 Q: How should I prepare for my PET?

 A: Preparations for the PET/CT Exam are very important.
-Beginning 24 hours prior to the exam a NO Carbohydrate/NO Sugar Diet must be followed.
-No strenuous activity or exercise 24 hours prior to your exam.
-Do not eat or drink (except water) 6 hours prior to the exam.
-No caffeine, nicotine, sugar or alcohol 12 hours prior to exam.
+Beginning 24 hours before the exam a NO Carbohydrate/NO Sugar Diet must be followed.
+No strenuous activity or exercise 24 hours before your exam.
+Do not eat or drink (except water) 6 hours before the exam.
+No caffeine, nicotine, sugar or alcohol 12 hours before the exam.
 Drink 20 oz. of water the day of the exam.
-If you are a Diabetic please call our office for special instructions and speak to out PET/CT technologist directly.
+If you are a Diabetic please call our office for special instructions and speak to our PET/CT technologist directly.

 Q: How long will my PET take?

 A: Expect to spend 2-3 hours for your PET/CT exam.

 A: FDG is a type of glucose (sugar) and is the most common radiopharmaceutical used in PET.
 To begin the PET procedure a small amount of glucose is injected into a patient’s bloodstream.
 There is no danger to the patient from this injection.
 Glucose is a common substance that every cell in the body needs to function.
 Diabetic patients need not worry.
 This sugar that is injected is not metabolized by your body it will not affect your blood glucose level.
 Cancer cells metabolize 18 times more glucose at a higher rate than normal cells, which allows us to detect cancer cells in the body.

 Q: What does MRI stand for?